Tictac0723/Front-end-Developer-Interview-Questions/README.md

 #### CSS Questions:

-* What is the difference between classes and IDs in CSS?
+* What is the difference between classes and IDs in CSS?:
+  Unlike the id selector, the class selector is most often used on several elements.
+This allows you to set a particular style for many HTML elements with the same class.
+The class selector uses the HTML class attribute, and is defined with a "." id is used when we have to apply CSS property to one attribute only.

 * What's the difference between "resetting" and "normalizing" CSS?
-Which would you choose, and why?
+Which would you choose, and why?:
+  1. resetting: CSS resets aim to remove all built-in browser styling.
+Standard elements like h1 - h6, p, strong, em end up looking exactly alike, having no decoration at all.
+You're then supposed to add all decoration yourself.
+  2. normalizing: aims to make built-in browser styling consistent across browsers.
+Elements like h1 - h6 will appear bold, larger et cetera in a consistent way across browsers.
+You're then supposed to add only the difference in decoration your design needs.

-* Describe Floats and how they work.
+* Describe Floats and how they work.:
-* Describe z-index and how stacking context is formed.
+  There are left, right and none for float.
+Each value indicates how an element should float.
+When float is set, each element will get out of its normal flow and will be shifted to the specified direction, until it gets its container or another floated element.

+* Describe z-index and how stacking context is formed. z-index tells how elements should be stacked in a screen.
+Stacking context can be formed in several situations, but most famously, by a root element and positioned elements.
+In each stacking context, z-index will be calculated separately for its children and will stack the children in ascending order.

 * Describe BFC(Block Formatting Context) and how it works.
+  BFC is a part of rendering a webpage.
+It's used to determine from which positioning and clearing should be done.
+The context is created by several ways, but the most famously, by a root element, float, positioned elements.

 * What are the various clearing techniques and which is appropriate for what context?

 * Explain CSS sprites, and how you would implement them on a page or site.
+CSS sprite is combining multiple images into a merged one image and use CSS to render each of them properly for each element.

+It's usually implemented using background: url(...) x-axis y-axis;, or both background-image and background-position.

 * What are your favourite image replacement techniques and which do you use when?

 * How would you approach fixing browser-specific styling issues?

 * How do you serve your pages for feature-constrained browsers?

   * What techniques/processes do you use?

 * What are the different ways to visually hide content (and make it available only for screen readers)?

 * Have you ever used a grid system, and if so, what do you prefer?
+Yes, Bootstrap, Materialize, Bulma.
+I prefer Bootstrap.

 * Have you used or implemented media queries or mobile specific layouts/CSS?

 * Are you familiar with styling SVG?

 * How do you optimize your webpages for print?
 * What are some of the "gotchas" for writing efficient CSS?
 * What are the advantages/disadvantages of using CSS preprocessors?